 The first step to identifying a bed bug infestation is knowing how to identify bed bugs and signs of their presence in your Woodburn home.
 Bed bugs are parasitic insects that appear flat, oval-shaped, and a reddish-brown in color.
 These small pests are only about ¼ of an inch in total length, and they depend on warm-blooded hosts to survive.
 Unfortunately, their favorite food source happens to be human blood.
 If bed bugs have gotten into your home, they leave behind a few warning signs that can alert you to their presence if you look closely.

 First and foremost, bed bugs bite.
 So if you keep waking up each morning with unexplainable itchy red spots on your legs or arms, bed bugs may be the culprits.

 Spotting adult bed bugs on your clothing, sheets, or belongings is also an indicator of a larger infestation.

 Finding tiny white eggs, shed bed bug skins, and dark spots of bed bug excrement in areas where bed bugs commonly hide (bags, bedding, couches, clothing) are signs that bed bugs have been around for a while.

 Blood stains on your sheets or clothing are created when bed bugs let go of your skin and return to their hiding spot at the first sign of movement.

 How Professional Bed Bug Treatments Can Help

-If your Woodburn property has become home to bed bugs, the only way to remove them and keep them out in the future is by contacting a professional pest control provider like Kenga Pest Control.
-Our certified team of bed bug specialists has what it takes to keep your home bed bug free year-round.
-Reach out to us today for more information on all of our pest control service options
+If your Woodburn property has become home to bed bugs, the only way to remove them and keep them out in the future is by contacting a professional pest control provider like Kanga Pest Control.
+Our certified team of bed bug specialists has what it takes to keep your home bed bug-free all year round.
+Reach out to us today for more information on all of our pest control service options.